0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ![|900](../../zzz_res/attachments/param-miner.png)

+### Backup Finder

+This extension will find all backup, old and temp files in this scenario:

+- /upload/index.php~ (Dynamic, finds possible extension and index file)
+- /upload/index.php.bkup (Dynamic, finds possible extension and index file)
+- /upload/upload.zip (Dynamic, using current dir name)
+- /upload/users/catalog.zip (Static, using dictionary)
+- /WeirdDirName.tar.gz (Dynamic, using child dir name)
+- /WeirdDirName/captcha.php.old (Dynamic, using current dir name)

+Quick Start

+1. Select a request of a target host from any tab of the burp suite
+2. In "backupFinder -> Finder -> options" tab, apply your configurations.
+3. Go to "backupFinder -> Finder -> Finder" tab and click on "start" button.
 ### HTTP Request Smuggler

 Supports scanning for Request Smuggling vulnerabilities, and also aids exploitation by handling cumbersome offset-tweaking for you.